GavinMendelGleason/blog/entries/big_data_terminusdb.md

 input into 500 pieces.
 We then started 64 processes for ingest for one database-chunk pair for each processor on a large 64 processor, 500GB RAM machine.
 Every time one completed, we'd start a new process.
-This way all processors are saturated with an ingest process until completion.
+This way all processors were saturated with an ingest process until completion.

 The main part of the [ingest